-I did read a lot of books and seek a lot of advice on how to get my older child (and then children) excited about the new baby.
-Here’s the list of advice from many, many moms I solicited.
+I read a lot of books and sought a lot of advice on how to get my older child (and then children) excited about the new baby.
+Here’s the list of advice and best new baby picture books for siblings from many, many moms I solicited.
 What about you, can you please share any tips and tricks that made your kids excited about the new baby?
 Please leave a comment!
 Thank you!

 1. Read books about being a big sister or brother.
 Here are some of our favorites:

 I’m a Big Sister, I’m a Big Brother by Joanna Cole

 These books are sweet and put a positive spin on being a big sister or brother.
 I like that spin so I read these as much as my kids would tolerate! [picture book, ages 2 and up]

 Za-Za’s Baby Brother by Lucy Cousins